cristianoliveira/homebrew-tap/docs/bump-procedure.md

 `bump-formula.sh`.
 Pass `--continue-on-error` to attempt all formulae even if one fails.
 Arguments after `--` are forwarded to each invocation.

+## GitHub Actions

+- Trigger `Bump Formula` via the Actions tab.
+- Choose a specific manifest key or `all` to run every entry.
+- The workflow runs the same bump scripts, pushes a branch, and opens a PR automatically.
+- When no releases changed, the run exits without opening a PR.

 ## After Running the Script

 - Review the changes: `git status` and `git diff`.